-The decrease in working capital as of September 30, 2017 is primarily due to the reclassification of long-term debt to short-term debt.
-The Company believes it has the ability to make the debt payments in anticipation of the debt maturity on September 27, 2018.
+The decrease in working capital as of March 31, 2017 is primarily due to the reclassification of \$100 million of long-term debt to short-term debt as a result of the Company's plans to make accelerated debt payments over the course of the next year.
+The Company believes it has the ability to make such accelerated debt payments.

 The Company has a previously announced share repurchase plan under which the Board of Directors has authorized the repurchase of shares of the Company's common stock based on market conditions, the market price of the stock, anti-dilutive effect on earnings, available cash and other factors that the Company deems appropriate.
-During the three and nine months ended September 30, 2017, the Company repurchased 3,213,146 and 6,868,424 shares, respectively, under this share repurchase plan.
-The Company has 14,877,396 shares remaining under the plan as of September 30, 2017, as is further detailed in Part II, Item 2 of this Form 10-Q.
+During the three months ended March 31, 2017, the Company repurchased 1,473,403 shares, respectively, under this share repurchase plan.
+The Company has 5,272,417 shares remaining under the plan as of March 31, 2017, as is further detailed in Part II, Item 2 of this Form 10-Q.